I wanted to make a REWORD variation that would look for escaped parts of strings and extract them as words. So:

 I think UPARSE helps out here...but it's not quite the slam dunk I'd hope for.

-Because it has two rules that may both opt themselves out, it's a thought piece for asking if the NOT END makes sense with ANY.
-Or is it better off baking that into the ANY rule and having another construct?
+Because it has two rules that may both opt themselves out, it's a thought piece for asking if the NOT END makes sense with TRY SOME.
+Or is it better off baking that into the TRY SOME rule and having another construct?
 Intuitively I feel like the tax of having two slightly different versions and explaining the use of one vs. the other is worse than just having the more general construct.

 If there were a loop-ending construct that indicated the overall rule was a success (e.g. didn't discard the KEEPs), then we might avoid the capturing flag: